Aaron Finch: Junior and domestic career

 As a junior, Finch played at Colac West Cricket Club in the Colac & District Cricket Association (CDCA) as a wicket-keeper.
 A right-handed batsman, he played in the 2006 Under-19 Cricket World Cup in Sri Lanka.

 Finch got his opportunity to become established as a regular in the Victorian side in the 2009/10 season.
 He hit his maiden first-class cricket century against Tasmania at the Melbourne Cricket Ground (MCG) in a partnership of 212 runs for the third wicket with David Hussey.
 In October 2012, while filling in as captain, he scored 154 runs at the Gabba against Queensland, a new highest score for Victoria in domestic one day cricket.

 After playing for the Melbourne Renegades in the inaugural Big Bash League season in 2011, he captained the side in 2012 and was the Big Bash League player of the year.
 Finch captained the Melbourne Renegades from 2012 through to 2020, before stepping down citing he wanted to spend more time with his family.
 He then returned to captaincy for the back half of the 2022/23 season, after an injury to captain Nic Maddinson.
 In December 2015, Finch became the first player to score 1,000 runs in the Big Bash.
-Finch became only the second player to score over 3,000 runs in the Big Bash on the 1st of January, 2023.
+Finch became only the second player to score over 3,000 runs in the Big Bash on 1 January 2023.

 Finch has played county cricket in England, first for Yorkshire County Cricket Club in 2014 and 2015 before joining Surrey from 2016.
 In July 2018, during the 2018 t20 Blast, he scored 131 not out for Surrey, setting a new record for the highest T20 individual score for Surrey in a county match and hitting the highest T20 score at the Hove County Ground.

-Indian Premier League
+Franchise teams

-Finch has played for a variety of teams in the Indian Premier League (IPL).
+Finch has played for nine teams in the Indian Premier League (IPL), more than any other player.
 He was first selected by Rajasthan Royals in 2010 before going on to play the next two seasons for Delhi Daredevils.
 2013 saw him play for Pune Warriors India, 2014 for Sunrisers Hyderabad and 2015 for Mumbai Indians, although his opportunities for the side were limited due to injury.

 In 2016 he was bought by Gujarat Lions, playing for the side for two seasons, before being bought by Kings XI Punjab in the 2018 IPL Auction.
 He was released by KXIP at the end of the season and opted out of 2019 IPL season in order to prepare for the 2019 Cricket World Cup.
 He was bought by Royal Challengers Bangalore ahead of the 2020 season.
 In 2022, Finch was signed by the Kolkata Knight Riders as a replacement for Alex Hales for the 2022 Indian Premier League.

+Elsewhere, Finch had played continuously for Melbourne Renegades from the 2011/12 season until retiring after the 2023/24 season.
+Finch also played for Ruhuna Royals in Sri Lanka's 2012 season.